JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Fuzzy_Thinking.md

 God is He who wrote the math.
 Or She who wrote the math.
 Or It that wrote the math.
 Or the Nothingness that wrote the math.
 The Mathmaker.

 > Logic is valid in the material world, and mathematics is reliable when limited in its application to physical things; but neither is to be regarded as wholly dependable or infallible when applied to life problems.
 Life embraces phenomena which are not wholly material.
 Arithmetic says that, if one man could shear a sheep in ten minutes, ten men could shear it in one minute.
-That is sound mathematics, but it is not true, for the ten men could not so do it; they would get in one another's way so badly that the work would be greatly delayed. ([UB 133:5.5](/en/The_Urantia_Book/133#p5_5))
+That is sound mathematics, but it is not true, for the ten men could not so do it; they would get in one another's way so badly that the work would be greatly delayed. (<a id="a59_547"></a>[UB 133:5.5](/en/The_Urantia_Book/133#p5_5))

 ## References